DebbyNiola/Data-Analysis-Portfolio/Github_portfolio_projects/Project1_DE&I_Dashboard/README.md

 # Diversity & Inclusion Metrics Dashboard

 This project analyzes diversity and inclusion metrics for a company from 2020 to 2021.
-The dashboard tracks key performance indicators (KPIs) such as gender balance, promotions, turnover, performance ratings, nationality, and age distribution.
+The dashboard tracks key performance indicators (KPIs) such as gender balance, promotions, turnover, performance ratings, nationality, and age distribution. \
+This was inspired by the pwc project task on the forage website.

 ## Key Findings